-Hughes & Kettner has unveiled the next step in the evolution of the guitar amplifier — the all-new GrandMeister.
+Hughes & Kettner has unveiled the next step in the evolution of the guitar amp — the all-new GrandMeister.

 The GrandMeister takes the Hughes & Kettner TubeMeister all-tube amp formula and brings it fully up to speed with modern technological advances.
 A fully analog tube amp as we know it, the GrandMeister now delivers studio-quality effects with Smart Rotary Controls, making incredible tube tone now fully programmable.